silx-kit/jupyterhub_moss/README.md

 - `max_nprocs`: The maximum number of processors that can be requested for this partition.
 The spawn page will use this to generate appropriate bounds for the user inputs.
 - `max_runtime`: The maximum job runtime for this partition in seconds.
 It should be of minimum 1 hour as the _Simple_ tab only display buttons for runtimes greater than 1 hour.
 - `simple`: Whether the partition should be available in the _Simple_ tab.
 The spawn page that will be generated is organized in a two tabs: a _Simple_ tab with minimal settings that will be enough for most users and an _Advanced_ tab where almost all Slurm job settings can be set.
 Some partitions can be hidden from the _Simple_ tab with setting `simple` to `False`.
+- `jupyter_environments`: Mapping of identifer name to information about Python environment used to run Jupyter on the Slurm nodes.
+  This information is a mapping containing:
-- `jupyter_environments`: Mapping of selection option name to path to Python environment bin/ used to start jupyter on the Slurm nodes.
+  - `path`: The path to a Python environment bin/ used to start jupyter on the Slurm nodes.
-  **jupyterhub_moss** expects that a virtual (or conda) environment is used to start jupyter.
+    **jupyterhub_moss** expects that a virtual (or conda) environment is used to start Jupyter.
-  The path of this venv is set in the `jupyter_environments` field and can be changed according to the partition.
+    This path can be changed according the partitions.
-  If there is only one venv, simply use the same path to all partitions.
+  - `description`: Text used for display in the selection options.

 ### Spawn page